 An employee of a landscaping company has died as the result of a Connecticut Slip and Fall accident that occurred while working on a job trimming trees.
 The Naugatuck Patch reports the incident occurred on November 4 around 10:30 a.m. at a residence in Middlebury, Connecticut.

 Acting chief for the Middlebury Police Department, Richard Wildman, stated the 53-year-old worker was part of a crew from K Landscaping hired to assist in the cleanup from Hurricane Sandy and had climbed roughly 40-feet up a tree to begin cutting when he became entangled in the branches as the tree fell to the ground.

 The worker suffered multiple fractures and severe head trauma as a result of the slip and fall accident.
 Rescue crews from Middlebury Fire Department and Campion Ambulance rushed the victim to a local hospital, but he died shortly after arrival.

-The Occupational Safety and Health Administration (OSHA) has been contacted to conduct an investigation into the cause of the accident.
+The Occupational Safety and Health Administration (OSHA) has been contracted to conduct an investigation into the cause of the accident.

-The Connecticut Personal Injury Lawyers with Carter Mario Injury Lawyers believe employers have a responsibility to protect the safety of workers at all times and would like to send their condolences to the family of the victim.
+The Connecticut Personal Injury Lawyers with Carter Mario Law Firm believe employers have a responsibility to protect the safety of workers at all times and would like to send their condolences to the family of the victim.